 Analytics Methodology & Data Policy

-A central reference for how CM Terminal Analytics sources filing data, constructs issuer-level metrics, handles comparison boundaries, and separates descriptive analytics from investment advice.
+An analytical-method reference for how CM Terminal Analytics sources filing data, constructs issuer-level metrics, handles comparison boundaries, and separates descriptive analytics from investment advice.

 Section 1